 Freedom to teach and freedom to learn are inseparable facets of academic freedom.
-The University has a policy on Student and Faculty Academic Rights and Responsibilities (Policy #03.70.02) which can be accessed at policies.temple.edu.
+The University has a policy on Student and Faculty Academic Rights and Responsibilities (Policy #03.70.02) which can be accessed at https://secretary.temple.edu/policies.